 For more information on my favourite urban sketching supplies, check out my video below!

 Creating depth will always add the WOW factor to your sketches.

 You can create depth in a variety of ways:

 - painting shadows and leaving the white of the page for highlights

 - using different weight ink lines

 - painting things in the foreground with more intensity than things in the background

 - paying close attention to perspective

 I love the depth Rob Sketcherman achieves in his sketch above.
-He uses darker thicker lines and lots of details in the soldiers in the foreground and simply hints at other figures in the background with much less detail and a lighter grey line.
+He uses darker thicker lines and lots of details in the boat in the foreground and simply hints at the buildings in the background with much less detail, light grey shapes and no dark outlines.

 The power of storytelling cannot be underestimated.
 People will connect with your sketch in an instant if it’s telling a story.